bpt26/usher_wiki/docs/source/index.rst

 RotTrees
 ==========

 RotTrees enables quick inference of congruence of tanglegrams.
 This is particularly useful for SARS-CoV-2 phylogenomics due to multiple groups independently analyzing data-sets with many identical samples.
-Previous tanglegram visualization software relied on fewer
+Previous tanglegram visualization software relied on fewer rotations to minimize crossings over:

 .. image:: tanglegrams_comparison.png
     :width: 700px
     :align: center

+RotTrees produces a merged tree from two input trees that is maximally resolved and compatible with both input trees (refer to our manuscript referenced at the bottom for more details).

 .. image:: rotation.gif
     :width: 700px